Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations: Experiments

-\textbf{Zero-shot evaluations across datasets.} Moreover, we compare the zero-shot capabilities of Harmony to CLIP, SLIP, and MaskCLIP across datasets of different sizes.
-We focus on general and natural datasets (as opposed to domain specific like StanfordCars \cite{cars} and FGVC-Aircraft \cite{aircraft}), and ImageNet robustness datasets like ImageNet-R. We present our results in Table \ref{tab:zero-shots}.
-Harmony outperforms the other methods in 7 out of the 9 datasets, sometimes by relatively large margins -- around +10\% on Caltech-101 and +5\% on Kinetics.
-We show qualitative examples in Appendix \ref{sec:qual}.
+\textbf{Zero-shot evaluations across datasets.} Moreover, we compare the 0-shot capabilities of Harmony to CLIP, SLIP, SILC, MaskCLIP, and DetailCLIP across diverse datasets.
+We focus on general and natural datasets (as opposed to domain specific like StanfordCars \citep{cars} and FGVC-Aircraft \citep{aircraft}), and ImageNet robustness datasets like ImageNet-R. We present our results in Table \ref{tab:zero-shots}.
+Harmony outperforms all other methods in 5 out of the 8 datasets, and performs better on average compared to all methods except SILC, where it is competitive.
+We show qualitative examples between Harmony's and CLIP's zero-shot predictions in Appendix \ref{fig:qual}.

-\textbf{Retrieval.} We also evaluate Harmony for image-text zero-shot retrievals on MS-COCO \cite{mscoco} and Flickr30K \cite{flickr}.
+\textbf{Retrieval.} We also evaluate Harmony for image-text zero-shot retrievals on MS-COCO \citep{mscoco} and Flickr30K \citep{flickr}.
+The results are presented in Table \ref{tab:zero-shot-retrieval-table}.
 We observe that for top 5 (R@5) and top 10 retrievals, the gap between Harmony and the other methods grows rapidly, indicating that our method is more robust, since it still generates higher probabilities for the correct retrieval, even if it can't retrieve it within the first examples.